Ajayaditya-Codes/Exploratory-Data-Analysis-on-Electic-Vehicles-Dataset-using-Python/README.md

-# Exploratory-Data-Analysis-on-Electic-Vehicles-Dataset-using-Python
+# Exploratory Data Analysis on Electric Vehicles Dataset using Python
-Exploratory Data Analysis (EDA) on Electic Vehicles Populatoin Dataset (State of Washington) using Python
+Exploratory Data Analysis (EDA) on Electric Vehicles Population Dataset (State of Washington) using Python